** FSW Summer 2017 **

 The Floating Shape Workshop is a children's animation workshop ran by Mark Neeley, a Cincinnati-based artist-educator.
 As a mobile extension of an animation workshop class that Mark teaches at a local private school, Floating Shape is a traveling workshop designed to make the magic of animation accessible to all.

 Workshops can range from a single hour/day to multi-week sessions.
-The FSW had held workshops at libraries, festivals, summer camps, art galleries, and various other venues and creative spaces.
+FSW had held workshops at libraries, festivals, summer camps, art galleries, private events, and various other venues and creative spaces.

 In the workshop, children learn and engage in the art of the moving image.
 Beginning projects are camera-less animation, such as the creation flipbooks and zoetropes.
 Eventually (depending on the length of the class), they will make their own short stop motion films using a medium of their choosing (paper, clay, cutouts, puppets).
 All materials (including a quality, accessible animation program and camera for filming) are provided.
 Children are encouraged to animate any kind of film that they want, with instruction and tips/tricks provided to achieve their desired result.